A Counterfactual Cause in Situation Calculus: Introduction

 \section{Introduction}

-The topic of causality \cite{pearl2009causality} has been widely argued to play a central role in artificial intelligence mainly because it determines and captures how the agent understands the world it operates in.
-Additionally, the topic of causation has been discussed in sub-communities somewhat separately.
-In the knowledge representation literature, the usual approach has been to study actions and effects and express causal laws that capture how the preconditions and the effects of actions can be succinctly represented \cite{reiter2001knowledge}.
-Philosophers and machine learning people, by extension, have argued for the need for type causality, also referred to as general causality, where we might be interested in knowing things like whether smoking causes cancer or asthma.
-But philosophers have also discussed the need for actual causality \cite{halpern2016actual}, sometimes also called token causality, which describes what sequence of events leads to something happening.
-For example, in a legal setting, we wish to understand if the perpetrator intended to cause harm and whether the harm to the victim was carried out by the perpetrator or an accidental fire in the victim's home.
+The topic of causality \cite{pearl2009causality} has been widely argued to play a central role in artificial intelligence, mainly because it determines and captures how the agent understands the world it operates in.
+Philosophers and machine learning people have argued for the need for \emph{type causality}, also referred to as \emph{general causality}, where we might be interested in knowing things like whether smoking causes cancer or asthma.
+But philosophers have also discussed the need for \emph{actual causality} \cite{halpern2016actual}, sometimes also called \emph{token causality}, which describes what sequence of events leads to something happening.
+E.g., in a legal setting, we wish to understand if the perpetrator intended to cause harm and whether the perpetrator carried out the harm to the victim or an accidental fire in the victim's home.

 As argued by Halpern and Hitchcock \cite{halpern2011actual}, the topic of actual causation is a subject of intense study but also considerable disagreement because examples that make a case for one cause against the other can give authenticity or validity to one formalism versus the other.
-To a large extent, the study of actual causality in AI can be attributed to the importance of actual causality as an essential ingredient of the larger study of causation, primarily resting on David Hume's account of ``but-for'' causality \cite{hume1748}.
+To a large extent, the study of actual causality in AI can be attributed to the importance of actual causality as an essential ingredient of the larger study of causation, primarily resting on David Hume's account of \emph{but-for} cause, i.e. \emph{counterfactual} cause \cite{hume1748}.
 Essentially, this says that had event $A$ not happened, then event $B$ would not happen or would not be true.
-Such a formulation does not require that $A$ is the unique cause for $B$, but it does require that it is both the sufficient and the necessary condition.
-This is exemplified by the so-called structural equation model approach, which provides a rigorous mathematical framework for looking at actual causation \cite{pearl1998definition,pearl2000models}.
-Since the original definition by Pearl, a number of modifications to the structural model account of actual causation have been introduced, perhaps most recently by the HP account \cite{halpern2001causes,halpern2015modification,halpern2016actual}.
+Such a formulation does not require that $A$ is the unique cause for $B$.
+This is exemplified by the so-called structural equation model approach, which provides a rigorous mathematical framework for looking at actual causation by Pearl \cite{pearl1998definition,pearl2000models}.
+Since the original definition by Pearl, a number of modifications to the structural model account of actual causation have been introduced, perhaps most recently by Halpern and Pearl's account (henceforth HP account) \cite{halpern2001causes,halpern2015modification,halpern2016actual}.